 Incredibly dry soil

 Your Alocasia prefers soil that is consistently moist.
 Be sure you’re not over or underwatering your plant.
-Keep a consistent watering schedule–water when the top 2”-3” of the soil are dry.
+Keep a consistent watering schedule – water when 25-50% of the soil volume is dry.

 If you accidentally let your Alocasia’s soil dry out completely, you may see leaves go limp, droop, and possibly start to brown.
 If the soil is extremely dry all the way through the pot, a thorough soak is in order.